SockeTopp/blackhawk/readme.md

 ### Getting Started
 ##### Prerequisites
 Operating system that have a command line using bash.
-In Windows I reccomend downloading Git for Windows.
+If you're not using any of Linux distributions, then I reccomend you download Git for Windows.

+Once Git for Windows is installed.
+You need to download and install [Xpdf tools](https://www.xpdfreader.com/download.html) from xpdfreader.com.
+Extract the .zip file and put the pdftotext.exe file Git\mingw64\bin.
+For me that was: C:\Program Files\Git\mingw64\bin.
+Now you're ready to role!

 ##### How to use
 Run the command following this pattern: blackhawk.sh [URL] [KEYWOERD]